 Chef Katie’s Tips:

-Champagne Vinegar: This vinegar has a light, clean flavor.
+Champagne Vinegar: Champagne vinegar is made from Champagne. has a light, clean flavor.
 It won’t overwhelm your dish, but it adds a nice brightness, perfect for this recipe.
 You can also substitute with unseasoned rice vinegar or white wine vinegar.

 Japanese Mandolin: A small, hand-held Japanese mandolin makes it quick and easy to thinly slice vegetables.
 It’s one of my secret chef’s tools.
 I use it for all kinds of slaws, salads, and pretty garnishes.